plotly/public-health/tutorials/mtcars.md

 ### 2.2.
 Mpg vs Cylinder Scatter Plot
+Using the [Mpg vs Cylinder Scatter Plot grid](https://plot.ly/~bdun9/2385/), open the data in the Chart Studio.

 ##### 2.2.1.
 Create
 Now that we have the data in the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
-Click *Chart Type*, and **Scatter Chart** from the *Business* column.
+Click *Chart Type*, and **Scatter Plot** from the *Business* column.

 ![Chart Type](../screencasts/mtcars/mpg-vs-cyl/chart-type.png)